Quality 11 plus tuition since 1999

 It is important to remember that private tuition is an unregulated industry, so please exercise caution.

 The tuition industry, especially over the last decade has experienced significant growth.
 One can see the financial incentive, large class sizes of children crammed into classrooms, some of which can increase to 20 or 30 and above.
 This is fuelled by anxious parents who entrust the provider to help prepare their child for the 11 plus and there are many providers to choose from.
 After 2 years the 11+ results are published, many centres close quietly and are replaced by eager new hopefuls ready to take their place.
 Unfortunately it is the children who pay the ultimate price as they have wasted their most valuable resource - time.
 The 11+does not present itself twice.
-The ultimate responsibility therefore lies with the parent to their research.
+The ultimate responsibility therefore lies with the parent to do their research.

 The person that has your child’s best interest at heart is you.
 A common theme that unites all parents is providing the best for their children, this wish whilst been well intentioned is not enough.
 Parents also need to know what to look for and ask the right questions.
 You will need to carry out some initial research to ensure you make the right decision.

 The 11 plus is a competition, hence the reason personal recommendations are tightly guarded.
 It can be very isolating when you begin your 11+ journey and advice can be biased or even worse - false.
 That is one of the motivations behind this website.
 You can help protect yourself by looking for warnings.
 Typical signs to look for are newly formed websites, those holding a lot of parent open days.
 Catering for a wide age-group from 6-18 and specialising in every subject at every level helps cast a wide net to catch any interest, supported with pages and pages of testimonials.
 If you are aiming for the 11 plus then seek an 11 plus specialist.
 If there is more than one class that is run at any one-time then who will actually be teaching.
-Be wary of those accepting late entrants in Y4 or Y5, new children part-way are a disadvantage to the existing cohort, which maybe your child.
+Be wary of those accepting late entrants in Y4 or Y5, new children part-way are a disadvantage to the existing cohort, which could be your child.
 Be extra vigilant if you are asked to pay in advance - do not be forced into signing any commitment and make sure you are clear on the exit penalties if things do not go to plan, I come across far too many in this position.

 Once tuition commences, do not let your guard down.
 You must remain vigilant in what is being taught, question your child’s progress and demand feedback.
 If your child is spending their tuition time filling out books, can this not be done at home?
 If they spend their time marking work, is this really an effective use of time?
 If there is no improvement in their school work, is there any value in what they are doing?
 With or without assistants, how much time is actually given to the each child?
-If you want to pay to have your child sit in a class of 10+ students, they are already doing this at school.
+If you want to pay to have your child sit in a class of 20+ students, they are already doing this at school.

 The one person that I can guarantee that has your child’s best interest at heart is actually YOU.
 To help prepare your child you must prepare a little yourself.